partykit/partykit/apps/docs/src/content/docs/reference/partykit-cli.md

 The `npx partykit env <command>` commands allow you to manage environment variables available to PartyKit projects deployed via `deploy`

-For a more comprehensive guide, see [Managing secrets with PartyKit](/guides/managing-secrets-with-partykit/).
+For a more comprehensive guide, see [Managing environment variables with PartyKit](/guides/managing-environment-variables/).

 #### env list